facebook/react-native-website/docs/animations.md

 <Animated.View
   style={{
     transform: [
-      {scale: this.state.scale},
+      { scale: this.state.scale },
-      {rotateY: this.state.rotateY},
+      { rotateY: this.state.rotateY },
-      {perspective: 1000}, // without this line this Animation will not render on Android while working fine on iOS ],
+      { perspective: 1000 } // without this line this Animation will not render on Android while working fine on iOS ]
   }}
 />
 ```